Progress and Outcomes Report

 Highlights from October 2015 – June 2020

-Since its inception in late 2006, the MIT Energy Initiative (MITEI) has become MIT’s hub for energy energy research, education, and outreach.
+Since its inception in late 2006, the MIT Energy Initiative (MITEI) has become MIT’s hub for energy research, education, and outreach.
 Through these three pillars, MITEI plays a catalytic role in accelerating responses to the many challenges facing our global energy system.
 MITEI’s mission is to develop low- and no-carbon solutions to efficiently, affordably, and sustainably meet global energy needs while minimizing environmental impacts, dramatically reducing greenhouse gas emissions, and mitigating climate change.

 To advance this mission, MITEI brings together researchers from across the Institute and facilitates collaborations with industry and government.
 MITEI and its member companies and organizations support hundreds of research projects across the Institute, including those awarded through the MITEI Seed Fund Program for innovative early-stage energy research projects.